7 Rivers Workforce Development Plan

 The Workforce Innovation for a Strong Economy (WISE) Plan is the culmination of a nearly yearlong effort to understand and address the workforce preparation, retention and recruitment challenges faced by businesses and communities across the 7 Rivers Alliance Region.Through a series of interviews, working group sessions, subject matter forums and significant economic research, the WISE Plan workforce gap analysis revealed that the 7 Rivers Region needs to attract and retain 1,500-2,000 more workers each year during the next decade to keep up with employer demand.
 This is a daunting challenge, but the WISE Talent Plan outlines strategies for tackling these issues, and identifies champions who can lead efforts to improve Talent Preparation, Recruitment, and Retention prospects throughout the region.

-The region covers 14 counties across Southwest Wisconsin, Southeast Minnesota, and Northeast Iowa, a predominantly rural area with two urban centers in La Crosse, WI and Winona, MN.
+The reg18902682_1550247758328419_1665661079_nion covers 14 counties across Southwest Wisconsin, Southeast Minnesota, and Northeast Iowa, a predominantly rural area with two urban centers in La Crosse, WI and Winona, MN.
 For the purposes of this study, we included Pierce County in Wisconsin and Fayette County in Iowa.
 The development of the WISE Plan included involvement from more than 500 business and community leaders during 28 small group interviews, three talent working group sessions, six subject matter forums, four Steering Committee working sessions and research.

 The WISE Plan focuses on three areas for action: Talent Preparation, Talent Retention and Talent Recruitment.
 Interwoven throughout the WISE Plan are strategies designed to address critical workforce impediments related to housing, transportation and childcare.